Thursday 30 August – Saturday 8 September 2012

 Number of competitors

-Ten teams compete in the men’s and eight teams in the women’s competitions, with 11 athletes on each team (six players and five substitutes).
+Twelve teams compete in the men’s and 10 in the women’s competitions, with 12 athletes (five players and seven substitutes) on each team.

 Each country is limited to one men’s and one women’s team.